perezbecker/data_drift/README.md

 This repo contains code to implement a series of data drift tests and distances, as well as the visualization of their underlying distributions.

 ## Demo Notebook
-The demo notebook is `data_drift_demo.ipynb`.
+The demo notebook is `nb_data_drift_demo.ipynb`.
 It contains a demo of the data drift tests and distances, including visualizations of the underlying distributions.
 It implements the following test and distances:

 **Tests**
 - **Two-sided Kolmogorov-Smirnov (KS) Test** - Numerical Features